-Arabs and Persians are obviously taking fear out of the equation now.
+Arabs and Persians are obviously taking the fear out of the equation now.
 And such changes are always the result of surges in brainpower.
 The EU is now acknowledging this surge in brainpower in the Middle East.
 This is evident by the EU’s lack of enthusiasm to be involved in wars in Muslim countries.
 The EU nations are reluctant to send further NATO troops into war zones.
-And then there is the statement made by the Archbishop of Canterbury, Dr Rowan Williams, in February 2008, in which he argued that Sharia law was “unavoidable” in the UK.
-In my view, Dr Williams’s statement was intended as an acknowledgment of the surge in brainpower in the Persian Gulf and Middle East.
+And then there is the statement made by the Archbishop of Canterbury, Dr. Rowan Williams, in February 2008, in which he argued that Sharia law was “unavoidable” in the UK.
+In my view, Dr. Williams’s statement was intended as an acknowledgment of the surge in brainpower in the Persian Gulf and the Middle East.
 Whatever may seem on the surface, the ground underneath is definitely shifting.
 The Europeans are in the early stages of a policy shift regarding the Middle East.

 Soon the Zionists’ suppression of the Arab civil rights and liberties will no longer seem amusing to the West.
 The Western economies desperately need oil, and Israel seems incapable now of guaranteeing cheap oil from the Middle East.
 A change in policy and change of alliances is therefore inevitable.
-As I have said before, “in politics there is no such thing as permanent alliances, only permanent interests.”
+As I have said before, “In politics, there is no such thing as permanent alliances, only permanent interests.”
 This new reality does leave Israel under increasing pressure to carve a new role for itself.
 And since the US imperial forces are themselves involved in a costly war in the Middle East that does leave Israel redundant from its two primary roles: (1) subjugating Arabs (2) ensuring cheap oil for the Western economies.
 So, the question has to be asked what function and what role Israel will have in the new emerging world where freedom and creativity will rule.

 Israel is in retreat now, and its bullying days are almost over, so it will disintegrate.
 The Arab dictators must also be feeling vulnerable now.
 Perhaps the puppets and dictators of the Arabian Peninsula will be the first casualties of the surge in brainpower in the region.